 With God, everything plays out perfectly as He planned it.

 Ultimately what I am trying to say here is that the importance of marriage as a social contract should not never override its original purpose of true partnership, a mingling of the spirit, heart and soul of a male and a female of like nature, created together; fulfilling the divine mandate for their lives.
 Beyond the societal rules and restrictions that govern marriage and divorce there is simple truth: what good is a marriage, no matter how long or fruitful, if we do not see eternity in the eyes of our spouse?
 True love lasts forever – beyond time and space; beyond this lifetime into the eternal life; into Paradise, into Jannah.
-True counterparts hold the key to each other’s salvation and know that the other was sent by God to bring them home.
+True counterparts care about each other’s salvation and know that the other was sent by God to help guide them home.

-For me, this whole existence – and certainly the twin flame journey – would be pointless if I did not believe with ALL MY HEART that one day we will cross the gates of Paradise together.
+For me, this whole existence – and certainly this journey – would be pointless if I did not believe with ALL MY HEART that God sent him to me – and vice versa – to bring us into closeness with Him and each other.
+He is the person who, by just being himself, brings me home.
 Just his presence – energetic, spiritual or physical, has helped make me a better person; and the love that I have come to know through him has made me a believer.
-I hold fast to the promise of an eternal life together (”You will be with those you love”- Prophet Muhammad [pbuh]) and I know it will be worth every moment spent apart.
-All I know is that my twin flame brings me closer to God.
+I hold fast to the promise of an eternal life (”You will be with those you love”- Prophet Muhammad [pbuh]) and I know it will be worth every moment spent apart.
+All I know is that my beloved brings me closer to God.
 No one else can do it for me.
-And this is how I know he is the one.
+And this is how I know he is “The One.”

-In my heart, I know that God brings twin flames together for so much more than just a life together as a couple here on earth.
-I know that if mine is showing up in my life – and I his – it means that I am being invited to step deeper into God’s love and into spiritual service, to step off the wheel of incarnation and to go home.
-My twin flame brings me close to God.
+In my heart, I know that God brings counterparts together for so much more than just a life together as a couple here on earth.
+I know that if mine is showing up in my life – and I in his – it means that I am being invited to step deeper into God’s love and into spiritual service, to step off the wheel of incarnation and to go home.
+My beloved brings me close to God.
 Nothing or no one can ever change this truth.
-That’s why when my twin flame told me, “I think God sent you to me & vice versa, to challenge us, to expand us and guide us to his path, to his truth, to our eternal life & salvation, to peace and serenity”, this alone means more to me than any other promise of earthly marriage or life.
+That’s why when he told me, “I think God sent you to me & vice versa, to challenge us, to expand us and guide us to his path, to his truth, to our eternal life & salvation, to peace and serenity”, this alone means more to me than any other promise of earthly marriage or life.
 It tells me that he is headed home – and I will be there to welcome him with open arms; whether it be in this realm, or the next.